Connect with others who understand.

 There are different treatment regimens for the various classes of lupus nephritis.
 Ultimately, the goal of treatment is to prevent further damage to the kidneys and treat the symptoms of lupus nephritis.
 Treatment of lupus nephritis varies for each stage, as follows:

-• Class 2 — Some individuals will receive no treatment, but others may be prescribed corticosteroids to suppress inflammation and the immune system.
+• Class 2 — Some individuals will receive no treatment, but others may be prescribed corticosteroids (steroids) to suppress inflammation and the immune system (immunosuppressive therapy).

-• Classes 3 to 5 — In these stages, people will likely receive immunosuppressive therapy, corticosteroids, and drugs to control their blood pressure.
+• Classes 3 to 5 — In these stages, people will likely receive immunosuppressive drugs, corticosteroids, and drugs to control their blood pressure.
+The immunosuppressive treatment used for these classes is stronger because starting treatment at the right time can help prevent permanent kidney damage.

-• Class 6 — People living with stage 6 lupus nephritis will likely undergo dialysis or a kidney transplant.
+• Class 6 — People with stage 6 lupus nephritis will likely need dialysis or a kidney transplant.
+At this stage, most of the kidney tissue is damaged, so treatment focuses on supportive care, which means managing symptoms and improving quality of life.

 Are you living with lupus nephritis?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.